LHentges/LanceOtron/README.md

 ## Usage

 Currently there are 3 LanceOtron modules available, all of which require a bigwig file to supply the model with coverage data.
 We recommend directly converting BAM files to bigwigs with [deepTools](https://github.com/deeptools/deepTools/tree/develop) using the command `bamCoverage --bam filename.bam.sorted -o filename.bw --extendReads -bs 1 --normalizeUsing RPKM`.
+By default the modules return a bed file of *all* candidate peaks, good, bad and otherwise, along with their associated scores.
 For more details regarding candidate peak selection and the deep neural network scoring please see the citation below.

 Module | Operation | Files Used
 ------ | --------- | ----------